PotHix/pothix.github.com/content/post/2019-year-in-review.md

 this year, as I knew it would be an interesting topic to talk about.

 Other than that, I usually don't work more than 20 hours a month for them.
-I reserve some time every week day to work on different things.
+I reserve some time every weekday to work on different things.
 This project is usually the first in the list, but sometimes I just don't want to work on it and decide to use my time for other things (tech-related or not).